Ho Chi Minh City: Nguyễn dynasty

 In 1679, Lord Nguyễn Phúc Tần allowed a group of Chinese refugees from the Qing dynasty to settle in Mỹ Tho, Biên Hòa and Saigon to seek refuge.
 In 1698, Nguyễn Hữu Cảnh, a Vietnamese noble, was sent by the Nguyễn rulers of Huế by sea to establish Vietnamese administrative structures in the area, thus detaching the area from Cambodia, which was not strong enough to intervene.
-He is often credited with the expansion of Saigon into a significant settlement.
-King Chey Chettha IV of Cambodia tried to stop the Vietnamese but was defeated by Nguyễn Hữu Cảnh in 1700.
+He is credited with the expansion of Saigon into a significant settlement.
+King Chey Chettha IV of Cambodia tried to stop the Vietnamese and was defeated by Nguyễn Hữu Cảnh in 1700.
 In February 1700, he invaded Cambodia from An Giang.
 In March, the Vietnamese expedition under Cảnh and a Chinese general Trần Thượng Xuyên (Chen Shangchuan) defeated the main Cambodian army at Bích Đôi citadel, king Chey Chettha IV took flight while his nephew Ang Em surrendered to the invaders, as the Vietnamese marched onto and captured Cambodia's capital Phnom Penh.
-As a result, Saigon and Long An were officially and securely obtained by the Nguyễn, more Vietnamese settlers moved into the new conquered lands.
+As a result, Saigon and Long An were officially and securely obtained by the Nguyễn, more Vietnamese settlers moved into the newly conquered lands.

 In 1788, Nguyễn Ánh captured the city, and used it as a centre of resistance against Tây Sơn.
-Two years later, a large Vauban citadel called Gia Định, or Thành Bát Quái ("Eight Diagrams") was built by Victor Olivier de Puymanel, one of the Nguyễn Ánh's French mercenaries.
-The citadel was captured by Lê Văn Khôi during his revolt of 1833–35 against Emperor Minh Mạng.
+Two years later, a Vauban citadel called Gia Định, or Thành Bát Quái ("Eight Diagrams") was built by Victor Olivier de Puymanel, one of the Nguyễn Ánh's French mercenaries.
+The citadel was captured by Lê Văn Khôi during his revolt of 1833–35 against emperor Minh Mạng.
 Following the revolt, Minh Mạng ordered it to be dismantled, and a new citadel, called Phụng Thành, was built in 1836.
 In 1859, the citadel was destroyed by the French following the Battle of Kỳ Hòa.
 Initially called Gia Định, the Vietnamese city became Saigon in the 18th century.

-French colonial era
+French colony

 Thủ Ngữ flag pole, Saigon taken in 1866 by Émile Gsell.

-Ceded to France by the 1862 Treaty of Saigon, the city was planned by the French to transform into a large town for colonization.
-During the late 19th and early 20th centuries, construction of various French-style buildings began, including a botanical garden, the Norodom Palace, Hotel Continental, Notre-Dame Cathedral, and Bến Thành Market, among many others.
+Ceded to France by the 1862 Treaty of Saigon, the city was planned by the French to transform into a town for colonization.
+During the 19th and 20th centuries, construction of French-style buildings began, including a botanical garden, the Norodom Palace, Hotel Continental, Notre-Dame Cathedral, and Bến Thành Market, among others.
 In April 1865, Gia Định Báo was established in Saigon, becoming the first newspaper published in Vietnam.
 During the French colonial era, Saigon became known as "Pearl of the Orient" (Hòn ngọc Viễn Đông), or "Paris of the Extreme Orient".

 On 27 April 1931, a new région called Saigon–Cholon consisting of Saigon and Cholon was formed; the name Cholon was dropped after South Vietnam gained independence from France in 1955.
 From about 256,000 in 1930, Saigon's population rose to 1.2 million in 1950.